 For us bigger guys, finding the right wakesurf board can be a challenge.
 A board that is too small requires a lot more effort to keep it going, while in contrast a board that is too big will cause a lack of responsiveness.
 For bigger guys, an optimal board will provide you with a fast responsive ride that will give the ability to spin and air.
 This is our list of the best wakesurf boards for big guys.

-The Phase 5 Kong has the highest weight recommendation on our list at 350lbs.
-The boards dimensions are 21.5” wide, 63” wide and 2” thick.
-This surf style board is for the beginner to intermediate and utilizes Phase 5 GatorSkin.
-GatorSkin is a extremely durable carbon/aramid glass, which is the toughest material that Phase 5 uses.
+The 2021 Phase 5 Kong has the highest weight recommendation on our list at 350lbs.
+The boards dimensions are 22” wide, 63” wide and 2” thick.
+This surf style board is for the beginner to intermediate and utilizes Phase 5’s FLEXtec V2 glass system.
+The FLEXtec V2 will allow the feeling of a traditional surfboard all the while being able to perform like a killer wake surf board.
 Phase 5 Kong boards have an ultra light, 2lb, EPS density foam core and have a textured finish to increase performance.
-The Single Wing Thumb Tail and and Quad fin positioning provide for increased traction.
-Additionally the Diamond Groove EVA Traction with Arch Support will ensure your front foot is locked on the board when turning.
+The wide round nose and the high performance sting round pintail make board extra forgiving.
+It is a board that will allow you to stay in the wake as there is plenty of volume and push.
+The boards Quad fin positioning provide for increased traction as well.
+Additionally the P5 Techno Grip Traction V2 will ensure your front foot is locked on the board when turning.

 Recommended Weight Ranges